yuyan-z/COSE-player/README.md

 pandas 2.1.1

 ## Example
-1. modify the data for each year in /data/yearX.csv
+1. modify or add the data for each year in /data/yearX.csv
 2. run main.py
 ```
 coseplayer = Coseplayer()